-Devaluation of Properties The proposal will result in devaluating properties.
+Devaluation of Properties Devaluation of repetites The proposal will result in devaluating properties.
 There is no evidence that the proposal will devalue property.
-In addition, such a consideration is not listed in the Planning and Development (Local Planning Scheme) Regulations 2015 as a matter to be considered by local government in determining a development application.
+In addition, such a consideration is not listed in the Planning and Development (Local Planning ) Scheme) Regulations 2015 as a matter to be considered by local government Nata Outputeries and considered and account to increase with a them to individual and in determining a development application.